picobellobv/ephos.github.io/_posts/2019-6-24-PowerShell-Prompt-1.md

 ![using-char-2]({{ site.baseurl }}/images/2019-6-24-PowerShell-Prompt/char-hex-dec.gif)

 Using the cheat sheet on Wikipedia, we can determine that 'ESC' is a hexadecimal of **0x1B** or decimal of **27**.
-Now we know how to type an 'ESC' character.
+Now we know how to "type" an 'ESC' character.
 We need to pair our 'ESC' with '[' for the ANSI CSI escape sequence.
 Since we're going to be doing **A LOT** of ANSI escaping, let's put this into a variable.
 We can then easily append the rest of the sequence including the '[' character[^4].

 ```powershell
 $charEsc = [Char](0x1b)